ART&CULTURE / 2020.10.30

 Re:BIRTH!

-The visuals of Michihiko Yanai and Koichi Kosugi (1/2)
+Things that Michihiko Yanai and Koichi Kosugi put in visuals (1/2)

 "Eggs" that feel the heartbeat of energy